 - In many areas of Atlanta, there are no protected bike lanes.

 - Many people are riding bicycles and e-scooters in areas with a significant amount of traffic.

 - Drivers are traveling too close to bicyclists and e-scooter users.

 - The occupants of parked motor vehicles open doors into the paths of approaching bicyclists or e-scooter users.

 - Drivers are speeding and don’t have time to stop before colliding with a bicyclist or e-scooter rider.

-If you have been involved in a bike crash or an e-scooter crash, you may be entitled to compensation.
-Get in touch with us today, and we can get started on your case.
+If you have been involved in an e-scooter crash, you may be entitled to compensation.
+Contact us today to discuss your case.

 They are like a car but littler!
 They are also nimble, green and fun!
 Check out some the new electric personal mobility devices that people are using to commute to work, get groceries, exercise and more:

 - Electric Skateboards